BorealisAI/ranksim-imbalanced-regression/README.md

 ## Usage

 Please go into the sub-folder to run experiments for different datasets.
-More details will be provided very soon.

 - [IMDB-WIKI-DIR](./imdb-wiki-dir)
 - [AgeDB-DIR](./agedb-dir)
-- STS-B-DIR (coming soon)
+- [STS-B-DIR] (./sts-b-dir)